Visiting Göbekli Tepe, Turkey: What I Wish I Knew Before I Went

 Guided Tours

-I mentioned guided tours briefly, and they are one of the best ways to experience Göbeklitepe fully.
+I briefly mentioned guided tours, which are among the best ways to experience Göbeklitepe fully.

 To make the most of your journey, here are some practical tips: